 EAGxAustralia reserves the right to exclude entry to or remove any person who breaches this code from the event in question without a refund, and to exclude that person from attending future EAGxAustralia events.
 We will report illegal conduct to the police.

 Have a problem and need help?

 Please come and talk to one of our event organisers or volunteers.
 We will be scattered around the event.
 Alternatively, we can be contacted on 0404 255 632.
 We assure you that your concerns will be taken seriously and treated with respect.
 Coming forward does not mean you have to make a formal complaint and anything you raise will be kept confidential if you wish.

 You may blog and tweet about events.
 But please note that some speakers do not want to be filmed or recorded.
 Any recordings you might make should not be published in full; short sections may be used for comment purposes, but please note those sessions where attendees are asked not to film, and definitely not to publish.

 Those attending the event do so with the implicit consent that they themselves may be filmed or photographed.

 The official tweet hashtag is #eagxaustralia.

-At EAGxAustralia we are using the Whova app.
-This is instead of using roving microphones or attendees’ queueing at standing mics.
+At EAGxAustralia we are using an event management app for Q&A sessions, rather than using roving microphones or having attendees queue at standing mics.